DvirArazi/tsMagic/README.md

 		    "noImplicitAny": true,
 		    "strictNullChecks": true,
 		    "strictFunctionTypes": true,
-		    "strictBindCallApply": true,
 		    "strictPropertyInitialization": true,
 		    "noImplicitThis": true,
 		    "useUnknownInCatchVariables": true,
 		    "alwaysStrict": true,
 		    "exactOptionalPropertyTypes": true,
 		    "noPropertyAccessFromIndexSignature": true,
-		    "skipLibCheck": true
 		  }
 		}
 		```
 		if it does not already exist
-	2. creates or overrides a .vscode/settings.json with the content:
+	2. create or override or overrides a .vscode/settings.json with the content:
 		```
 		{
 		  "files.exclude": {